-This workstream will examine the evaluation of scientific evidence for medicines and how this evidence can be best interpreted and assimilated.
-In doing so, this workstream will explore:
+This workstream will examine the evaluation of scientific evidence for medicinal products and how this evidence is interpreted and assimilated by different groups (including, but not limited to, patients, the public, healthcare professionals, researchers and communicators).
+It will aim to better align evidence generation with user expectations, and facilitate decision-making about therapeutic options.
+In doing so, the workstream will explore:

-The combined report will draw on examples of dilemmas in current therapeutic practice but will not seek to address all such areas of contention, nor to replicate the work performed by the Medicines and Healthcare products Regulatory Agency and the National Institute of Health and Care Excellence.
-The remit of this project requires expertise from outside of the Academy, and we will therefore engage widely via a call for evidence, workshops, and further dialogue with a broad range of stakeholders including patients, citizens and healthcare professionals.
+The overarching report will embrace and inform decision-making about medicines, and develop a list of practical and impactful recommendations relating to the interpretation, weighting, and communication of evidence.
+These will aim to enable a wide range of groups (as described above) to better consider the benefits and harms of medicinal products.
+The report will draw on examples of dilemmas in current therapeutic practice, but will not seek to address all such areas of contention, nor to replicate the work performed by the Medicines and Healthcare products Regulatory Agency and the National Institute of Health and Care Excellence.
+The remit of this project requires expertise from outside of the Academy, and we will therefore engage widely via a call for evidence, workshops, and further dialogue with a broad range of stakeholders.

 Professor Sir John Tooke FMedSci (Chair of the Oversight Group) is Co-Chair of the Centre for the Advancement of Sustainable Medical Innovation, a joint initiative between Oxford University and University College London (UCL).
 His research interests relate to the pathogenesis of diabetic complications and their management, and the development of academic health science systems.
 He was Vice Provost (Health) at UCL until July 2015 and Academic Director of UCL Partners, and in the past has served as Chair of the Medical Schools Council.
 He is a Non-Executive Director of Bupa and Executive Chairman of Academic Health Solutions, a company that offers advice to international governments, universities and other agencies on the development of Academic Health Science systems.
 He has served as President of the Academy of Medical Sciences for four years until December 2015.
 He was in receipt of a National Institute of Health Research grant for the UCL Hospitals Biomedical Research Centre.
 He serves on the International Advisory Boards for both the Qatar Academic Health System and the National University of Singapore Medical School.